Chapter Fourteen – Privacy

 Especially now.
 Most especially now.

 Alison broached the idea of finding out more about the Wests and their foundation.
 I told her to let them have their privacy.
 This was back when I was younger, more naive, and feeling the brunt of people probing my own privacy.
-Alison went diving into it anyways.
+Alison dove into it anyways head first.
 What she found, she never said, and I never asked.
 She seemed to side-eye and fancy them more afterwards to a most snarkish, devilish glee.
 That both reassured and concerned me as Ali’s dark side could be most insidious.

 “Max told me about the woman.”
 She doesn’t say anything for the longest time.
 “Willa, did Nik ever tell you what I do exactly?”